 Amount of Education Required for Careers Related to Electronics Engineering

-Some degrees associated with EE tech may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with EE tech require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for EE tech careers below.